prebid/prebid.github.io/dev-docs/bidder-adaptor.md

     };
 };

+adaptermanager.registerBidAdapter(new XYZBidAdapter, 'xyz');
-module.exports = BidderNameAdapter;
+module.exports = XYZBidAdapter;
 {% endhighlight %}

-A good example of an adapter that uses this pattern for its implementation is [OpenX](https://github.com/prebid/Prebid.js/blob/master/src/adapters/openx.js).
+A good example of an adapter that uses this pattern for its implementation is [Pubmatic](https://github.com/prebid/Prebid.js/blob/master/src/adapters/pubmatic.js).

 ## Step 3: Design your bid params

 Use the `bid.params` object for defining the parameters of your ad request.
-You can include tag ID, site ID, ad size, keywords, and other data, such as [video bidding information]({{site.github.url}}/dev-docs/how-to-add-a-new-video-bidder-adaptor.html).
+You can include tag ID, site ID, ad size, keywords, and other data, such as [video bidding information]({{site.baseurl}}/dev-docs/how-to-add-a-new-video-bidder-adaptor.html).

-For more information about the kinds of information that can be passed using these parameters, see [the list of bidder parameters]({{site.github.url}}/dev-docs/bidders.html).
+For more information about the kinds of information that can be passed using these parameters, see [the list of bidder parameters]({{site.baseurl}}/dev-docs/bidders.html).

 For more information about how the implementation of `callBids` should work generally, see the next section.